doctrine/orm/docs/en/reference/events.rst

 * *All events* can be registered by calling ``$eventManager->addEventListener()`` or ``eventManager->addEventSubscriber()``, see :ref:`listening-and-subscribing-to-lifecycle-events`
-* *Lifecycle Callbacks* can also be registered in the entity (annotation, attribute etc.), see :ref:`lifecycle-callbacks`
+* *Lifecycle Callbacks* can also be registered in the entity mapping (annotation, attribute, etc.), see :ref:`lifecycle-callbacks`

 Events Overview